abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kubernetes.md

 ## **Step 3:** Download and create the abcdesktop config file

-Download the od.config file.
-This is the main configuration file for `pyos` control plane.
+Download the `od.config` file.
+This is the main configuration file for the `pyos` control plane service.

 ``` shell
 curl https://raw.githubusercontent.com/abcdesktopio/conf/main/reference/od.config.{{ version }} --output od.config
 ```

-Create the config map `abcdesktop-config` in the `abcdesktop` namespace
+Create the ConfigMap `abcdesktop-config` in the `abcdesktop` namespace:

 ``` shell
 kubectl create configmap abcdesktop-config --from-file=od.config -n abcdesktop
 ```

-You should read on stdout
+The following output should appear on stdout:

 ``` shell
 configmap/abcdesktop-config created